jasp-stats/jaspAudit/inst/help/auditclassicalnumberbunching.md

 Default output
 -------

-#### Number Bunching Test
+#### Repeated Values Test
-This table is the default output for the number bunching analysis.
+This table is the default output for the repeated value analysis.
 It reports the average frequency in the number in the data set alongside the entropy of these numbers.
 Average frequency and entropy are highly correlated, but the average frequency is often more interpretable.
 For example, an average frequency of 2.5 means that, on average, your observations contain a value that appears 2.5 times in the data set.

 - N: The number of observations in the data.
 - Frequency: The average frequency with which numbers are repeated in the data.
 The formula for the average frequency is *AF = &#8721; f&#7522;&#178; / &#8721; f&#7522;* where f&#7522; is the frequency of each unique value *i* in the data set.